KoptevAnton/flower-studio/README.md

 9. Code Quality:
     We employed Prettier for consistent code formatting.

-•   In conclusion, this project exemplifies best practices in modern web development, emphasizing performance, maintainability, and user experience.
+•   In conclusion, this project exemplifies emphasizing performance and maintainability.
 The effective collaboration and project management were facilitated by our use of GitHub and the Scrum Agile methodology.